 WordPress is a blogging platform developed with PHP.
-You can use it as a content management system, or use it to build websites based on a service architecture that supports PHP and MySQL databases.
+You can use it as a content management system, or use it to create websites on services that support PHP and MySQL databases.

 This document describes how to use the official

-wordpress image on Docker Hub to build a public WordPress website.
+wordpress image on Docker Hub to create a publicly accessible WordPress website.

-wordpress image contains all runtime environments for WordPress, and you can directly pull these resources to create a service.
+wordpress image contains all operating environments for WordPress, allowing you to pull and create the service directly.

-- WordPress with a single pod is used for testing purposes only, and therefore data may not be stored permanently.
-We recommend that you build your own MySQL or TencentDB database to store your data.
+- WordPress with a single Pod is used for testing purposes only, and therefore cannot ensure persistent data storage.
+It is recommended that you use a self-built MySQL or TencentDB to store your data.
 For more information, see WordPress Using TencentDB.

 Creating a WordPress service

-- Log in to the TKE console and click Clusters in the left sidebar.
+- Log in to the TKE console and select Cluster in the left sidebar.

-- Workload Name: enter the name of the workload.
-In this example, the name is
+- Workload Name: enter the name of the workload to create.
+In this example,

 - Tag: specify the key-value pair.
-In this example, the default value is k8s-app = wordpress.
+The default value is k8s-app = wordpress here.

-- Volume: set the workload volume to mount.
+- Volume: set the volume to which the workload is mounted based on your requirements.
 For more information, see Volume Management.

-- Configure Containers in Pod as instructed.
-See the figure below.
+- Set Containers in the Pod as instructed below:

-The following describes the main parameters.
-You can keep the default values of other parameters.
+The main parameters are described as follows.
+You can retain the default values of other parameters.

 - Image: enter

-- Image Pull Policy: select one of the three available policies as required.
-In this example, the default policy is applied.
+- Image Pull Policy: three policies are available.
+Select a policy as required.
+In this example, the default policy is used.

-If you do not set any image pull policy and leave Image Tag empty or set it to
+If you do not set any image pull policy and Image Tag is left empty or set to

 Always policy is used.
 Otherwise, the